Last Updated on July 23, 2024 by Alice Benny

 You can use any potatoes when making them au gratin style.
 My favorite is to use Yukon gold potatoes or gold potatoes — whatever my grocery store has.
 They are smaller than russet potatoes, and for me easier to deal with because they are typically cleaner when I buy them.
 I don’t have to peel them entirely like I tend to do with russets.
 You can also use red potatoes.

 It’s your choice to peel them or leave the peel intact.
 The most important thing is to scrub them to clean off the dirt and pesticides.
-Also remove potato eyes and any green areas.
+Remove potato eyes and any green areas.
 Slice them so they are about the same size.
 If you want to make fast au grain potatoes, you can cut them in small chunks instead of slicing.

 The more potatoes you use, the more butter, milk, and cheese you will need.
 All of these ingredients go together very well, so if you don’t have enough, use what you have.
 What I love about making au gratin potatoes, is it’s hard to mess up!